 The UK's premier centre for research and development of high voltage electricity technology.

 - Rolls-Royce University Technology Centre (UTC)

-Facilitates the exchange of skills between the School and Rolls-Royce, and will provide new opportunities for training and staff development.
+Facilitates the exchange of skills between the Department and Rolls-Royce, and will provide new opportunities for training and staff development.
 The opening of the UTC in Electrical Systems for Extreme Environments reflects the rapidly increasing importance of electrical systems in aerospace and marine applications.
 The quest for enhanced technologies is driven by customer demands for improvements in performance, capabilities and services.
 Emerging electrical technologies have the potential to meet these demands by enabling major improvements in system integration and product functionality.

 - The Materials Performance Centre

 - The Northwest Composites Centre